 Thermodynamic instabilities are identified by the behavior of quantities such as the thermal capacities and compressibility.
 Let us initially consider the thermal capacity at constant volume ($C_{V}^{\texttt{field}}$), defined as

 Since the functions $U^{\texttt{field}}$ with constant $L$ are monotonically increasing, $C_{V}^{\texttt{field}}$ is always positive.
-Therefore the system is stable for any constant volume process.
-Sample graphs for the thermal capacities are presented in figure~\ref{graf-C-gr-D456}.
+Therefore, the system is stable for any constant volume process.
+Sample graphs for the thermal capacities are presented in Fig.~\ref{graf-C-gr-D456}.

 We consider now the isothermal compressibility $\beta_{T}^{\texttt{field}}$, defined as